 The trailer can also disconnect from the tractor, causing a very dangerous situation to other drivers.

 These dangers, coupled with the fact that many drivers become fatigued, because they are behind the wheel for long and continuous periods of time, make tractor-trailers very dangerous.
 Tractor-trailer and other commercial vehicles are different than passenger cars, and their respective accidents must be treated differently as well.
-If you have been hurt in a tractor-trailer wreck, you need a lawyer who knows about tractor-trailers has successfully handled trucking cases like yours—contact Mike Rafi for a free consultation.
+If you have been hurt in a tractor-trailer wreck, you need a truck accident lawyer who knows about tractor-trailer accidents has successfully handled trucking cases like yours—contact Mike Rafi, your truck accident attorney, for a free consultation.